Meet our Kindergarten Teachers

 Mrs. Anne Nimey, Teacher

-Mrs. Nimey has taught kindergarten at St. Agnes for eleven years.
+Mrs. Nimey has taught kindergarten at St. Agnes for fourteen years.
 Before teaching at St. Agnes, she taught first and third grades for eleven years in private schools in Virginia and Louisiana.
 She earned a B.S. in pyschology and teaching certification from Tulane University.
 Anne received her Master’s as a Reading Specialist from George Mason University.
 In her free time, Anne enjoys reading mysteries and baking.

 Mrs. Diane Engebritson, Assistant Teacher

-Mrs. Engebritson is starting her eighteenth year at St. Agnes.
+Mrs. Engebritson is starting her twenty-first year at St. Agnes.
 She began as an assistant teacher in first grade.
 After two years, she moved to kindergarten.
 Before coming to St. Agnes, Mrs Engebritson taught at a local pre-school.
 She also worked in the Fairfax County Public Schools teaching children ages five through ten.
 Mrs. Engebritson studied Early Childhood Education at Virginia Commonwealth University.
 This past summer, she received certification in the IMSE Comprehensive Orion-Gillingham Training.
 In her free time, Mrs Engebritson enjoys gardening, baking, and spending time with her family.
 She raised two St. Agnes graduates and her husband is a St. Agnes graduate.

 Mrs. Colleen Vorbach, Teacher